TerryOtt/segmentcsv2kml/README.md

 # Installation instructions

-The only two __supported__ build environments for segmentcsv2kml are Ubuntu Linux or via a Docker contain.
+The only two __supported__ environments to run segmentcsv2kml are Ubuntu Linux or using a Docker container built with instructions on this site.

 Instructions *may* be provided for other Linux distributions or operating systems, but they are not supported and very lightly tested, if at all.